rrweller/VODetect/README.md

 - **enable_preprocessing**: If set to `true`, the video will undergo a histogram transformation as a pre-processing step.
 Useful if your video is abnormally dark.
 Off by default
 - **histogram_equalization_weight**: The weight for histogram equalization during preprocessing.
 This enhances the contrast of the video, which can improve object detection in certain scenarios.
 Valid values are from `0-1`.

+## Model training
+If you wish to train your own YOLO model, I recommend using https://roboflow.com/.
+You can use their service for free to tag objects in your training images and export the dataset.
+They also provide free to use Google Colab notebooks to train your model using the exported dataset.